Automattic/jetpack/readme.txt

 * We added the ability to configure the country for a business address the using the Onboarding functionality of Jetpack.
 * We added the ability to enable the stats module when using the Onboarding functionality.
 * We removed an obsolete endpoint for updating invites.
+* Only log mysql and ES query times that are less than 60 seconds.
+There are some outliers that mess up our stats.

 **Improved compatibility**